“It was years of feeling drained.”

 Image of Arminda Klier

 Stressed and drained by her job, Arminda Klier needed space to consider her next move.
 So, she left her role without a plan.
-Here's how bringing on support and connecting with new people led her to work that feels more like her.
+Here's how she brought on support to shift into work that feels more like her, and how it's panning out two years on.

 What work were you doing previously?